TrevorJohst/Hydra-ROS/docker/README.md

 ros2 bag play /path/to/bag --clock --exclude-topics /tf_static
 ```
 > :grey_exclamation: **Note**</br>
-> The static tfs are included in the launch script, so you should exclude them when playing the bag.
+> The static tfs are included in the launch script for the `a1`, so you should exclude them when playing the bag.